atrithakar/project_cul/readme.md

 - Allows downloading different versions of modules.
 - Provides the way to initialize a project and maintain dependencies/requirements easily.
 - Installs all the required modules by the current installing module automatically
+- Users can search for a module even if they know only a part of its name.

 ---